 Repair Procedure

-Repair time: 5 hours mechanic, 7+ hours DIY.
+Repair Time: 5 hours for a mechanic, 7+ hours for DIY.

 Euro S50 double vanos seals repair kit (BS041) $80/each (www.beisansystems.com)